debops/debops/docs/api-reference-v0.rst

   Date of last commit in VCS.

 ``vcs_url``
-  HTML URL to the VCS platform.
+  HTML URL to the VCS platform where the repository is hosted.

 ``version``
   Latest released version of the repository.